-As far as trekking goes, Huaraz in Peru offers some of the most spectacular hikes in all of South America.
+As far as trekking and hiking goes, Huaraz in Peru offers some of the most spectacular hikes in all of South America.
 And Laguna 69 is a place which needs to be seen to be believed, - yes, the water really is THAT blue.

 The city of Huaraz is 8 hours from the capital of Lima, and has an altitude of over 3000m.
 It is the gateway to the Andes, and we knew we wanted to explore some of the stunning trails this corner of Peru has on offer.

 After doing an acclimatisation hike to Laguna Churup we decided to tackle the Laguna 69 trek.
 This breathtaking blue glacier lake sits at 4,600m above sea level which means this would be the highest hike we had ever attempted.